scalan/special/docs/hard-fork-changes.md

   With this rule the expression becomes `MaxLong == MaxLong`

  2. Removed RW rule `case CM.map(CM.map(_xs, f: RFunc[a, b]), _g: RFunc[_,c]) =>`.
- Such kind of transformations in general don't preserve expression eqvivalence in a strict (Call-By-Value) language.
+ Such kind of transformations in general don't preserve expression equivalence in a strict (Call-By-Value) language.
  Having such rule is another bug, which is safe by itself, but cannot be fixed without HF.